Check the $60 tier, resale fee, and full trip budget together.

 Price update rules for Sports Pulse Media

-Because 2026 World Cup ticket information can change by sales phase, this page should be updated when any of the following happens:
+Because 2026 World Cup ticket information can change by sales phase, update this guide when any of the following happens:

 - FIFA announces a new sales phase or pricing category.